-WebKDD'05, August 21, Chicago, Illinois, USA.
-Copyright 2005 ACM, ISBN: 1-59593-214-3, \$5.00.
-[11,20,32,5,2,13,37,38].
-Assisting personalization information helps a user organize his or her own information and increases the usability of the Web [26,24].
+Web personalization adapts the information or services provided by a web site to the needs of a user.
+Web personalization is used mainly in four categories: predicting web navigation, assisting personalization information, personalizing content, and personalizing search results.
+Predicting web navigation anticipates future requests or provides guidance to client.
+If a web browser or web server can correctly anticipate the next page that will be visited, the latency of the next request will be greatly reduced [11,20,33,4,10,13,38,39].
+Assisting personalization information helps a user organize his or her own information and increases the usability of the Web [27,24].
 Personalizing content focuses on personalizing individual pages, site-sessions (e.g., adding shortcut), or entire browsing sessions [1].
-Personalized web search results provide customized results depending on each user's interests [19,18,25,2,17,29,4].
+Personalized web search results provide customized results depending on each user's interests [19,18,25,2,17,30,3].
 In this work, we focus on personalizing web search by ordering search engine results based on the interests of each individual user, which can greatly aid the search through massive amounts of data on the internet.

-There are two main techniques for performing web personalization: collaborative filtering [2,5] and user profiles [28,33].
+There are two main techniques for performing web personalization: collaborative filtering [4,10] and user profiles [29.34].
 Collaborative filtering uses information from many different users to make recommendations.
 Collaborative filtering assumes that people have common interests, and would suggest web pages that are the most popular.
 Disadvantages of this method are that it cannot predict whether a user will like a new page, and it requires a large amount of data from many users to determine what pages are the most popular.
 Obtaining data on the web pages visited by many different users is often difficult (or illegal) to collect in many application domains.
 In contrast, user profiles require the web page history of only a single user.
 There are two techniques for building a user profile: explicit and implicit.
 The explicit approach has major disadvantages.
 It takes time and effort for a user to specify his or her own interests, and the user's interests could change significantly over time.
 Alternatively, an implicit approach can identify a user's interests by inference, and can automatically adapt to changing or shortterm interests.

 In this paper, we propose a method to personalize web search by ranking the pages returned from a search engine.
 Each page's ranking is determined by using the individual's implicitly-learned user profile.
 Pages are ranked based on their "score," where higher scores are considered to be more interesting to the user after comparing the text of the page to the user's profile.
 For example, if a user searches for "Australia" and is interested in "travel," then links related to "travel" will be scored higher; but if a user is interested in "universities," then pages related to "universities" will be scored higher.
 We wish to devise a scoring function that is able reorder the results from Google [14], based on a user's implicitly learned interests, such that web pages that the user is most interested in appear at the top of the page.
-A User Interest Hierarchy (UIH) is built from a set of interesting web pages using a divisive hierarchical clustering algorithm.
+A User Interest Hierarchy (UIH) is built from a set of interesting web page using a divisive hierarchical clustering algorithm.
 A UIH organizes a user's interests from general to specific.
-The UIH can be used to build a scoring function for personalizing web search engines or e-commerce sites [6].
-The web pages in a user's bookmarks are used as the set of interesting web pages for this work [24,26] in order to identify user interests.
+The UIH can be used to build a scoring function for personalizing web search engines or e-commerce sites [5].